patooworld/vsixvhax/Completion.md

 ![](images/completion/toplevel.png)

+### Type Hint Completion

-Toplevel completion is also triggered automatically when typing the `:` in a type hint:
+Completion is triggered automatically when typing the `:` in a type hint, showing the available types:

 ![](images/completion/type-hint.png)